 Other notes about events?

-Example Management Use Case and Associated Bounce Diagrams
+Example Management Use Cases and Associated Bounce Diagrams

-Here we will walk through this bound diagram the briefly describes a FAM Manager client creating a new memory chunk and then binding it to some specific host
+Here we will walk through this bounce diagram that briefly describes a FAM Manager client creating a new Memory Chunk and then binding it to some specific host.
+The following diagram applies to two use case descriptions.

-<textual walk through pending >
+FAM Mgr Creates Memory Chunk